-The Alcatel-Lucent Retirement Income Plan (ALRIP) was established as of October 1, 1996 as a result of the restructuring of AT&T. Assets and liabilities for active, inactive, and retired participants in the AT&T Management Pension Plan ("AT&T MPP") as of that date associated with the business of Lucent Technologies Inc. pursuant to the restructuring were spun off from the AT&T MPP to the Plan.
-The Plan provisions as of the date of the spin-off were the same as those of the AT&T MPP as of the date of the spin-off.
-All prior service and compensation under the AT&T MPP were counted for benefit and eligibility purposes under the Plan.
-At the time of the spin-off, the Plan was called the Lucent Technologies Inc. Management Pension Plan.
-The Plan was later renamed the Lucent Retirement Income Plan and, still later, the Alcatel-Lucent Retirement Income Plan.
+The Lucent Technologies Inc. Pension Plan ("LTPP" or the "Plan") was established as of October 1, 1996 as a result of the restructuring of AT&T. The LTPP assets and liabilities for active and inactive participants were spunoff from the AT&T Pension Plan (AT&T PP) as of that date.
+The plan provisions of the spun-off plan were the same as those of the AT&T PP at the time of the spinoff.
+All prior service and compensation under the AT&T PP were also counted for benefit and eligibility purposes under the LTPP.